Madison and Walker District Court Plan

 Local law enforcement agencies shall ensure that persons arrested are taken before a Magistrate without unnecessary delay and not more than 48 hours after arrest unless the defendant bonds out of jail prior to said 48 hours.
 If a person is in jail after being arrested without a warrant and the Magistrate has not determined probable cause within the time limits set forth in Art.
 17.033, Texas Code of Criminal Procedure, local law enforcement personnel shall comply with the requirements of that provision.

-Persons in custody brought before a Magistrate shall be informed by the Magistrate of the right to request counsel under Article 15.17 Subsection (e) and (f) of the Texas Code of Criminal Procedure.
+Persons in custody brought before a Magistrate shall be informed by the Magistrate of the right to request counsel and right to appoint counsel under Article 15.17 Subsection (a) of the Texas Code of Criminal Procedure.
+Magistrate must ensure that resonable assistance in completing forms necessary to request counsel is provided to the accused.
 A record will be made of these proceedings and shall be preserved as required by Article 15.17.